Sell Commercial Property in the Rio Grande Valley

 Thinking of selling your commercial real estate property?
 Attracting qualified buyers to your listing can be a confusing process.
 An effective marketing mix of a high quality brochure, visible signage and an online presence can attract the right buyers for your individual building.

-If people are not aware of available properties, they are unlikely to enquire.
+If people are not aware of available properties, they are unlikely to inquire.
 There is more to advertising your listing than placing a sign and leaving it forgotten.
 I’ll make sure your listing employs a multitude of advertising strategies.

 CHRE Attracts Quality Leads to your Property…

-- Competition.
 Is your competition charging more or less?
 What services are they offering to new tenants?
 Incentives and rates from competitive buildings in your area will also be factors to consider when adjusting your pricing.

-- Traffic counts.
 Depending on your tenants’ needs, traffic counts – whether high or low – will be preferred by a particular kind of business.
 Finding your nearest intersection’s traffic count can be a great tool when negotiating with potential buyers.